abrampers/Wedit/README.md

 From the beginning we take performance-related considerations very seriously.
 That is why we implemented every aspect of the CRDT as efficient as possible and we also utilize C++'s many STLs to achieve high performance on many of the CRDT's operations.
 On the networking side, we use TCP sockets to ensure a lossless transfer of information.
 Although TCP can cause some delays on real-time systems, we think it is OK since any consistency-hampering scenarios caused by delays are largely solved by the use of CRDT.
 Hence we decided to prioritize achieving a lossless information transfer here.

 ### Wedit Testing
+During our tests, Wedit performed well as intended.
+Here is a snapshot of Wedit in action:

 ![](demo.gif)

 ## Author